Let's Get Started

 19. ETF & Mutual Fund Fee Evaluation

-Unknowingly investing in high cost funds can cost you thousands of dollars per year in added fees.
-As fees change over time, we’ll make sure you remain invested in the right selection of funds.
+Unknowingly investing in high–cost funds can cost you thousands of dollars per year in added fees.
+As fees change over time, we’ll make sure your investment strategy is focused on the right selection of funds.

 20. Benefit Claiming Plan